Stattus4/vagas-fullstack/README.md

 - Competitive salary and attractive benefits package.
 - Opportunity to work on challenging and innovative projects.
 - Dynamic and collaborative work environment, with opportunities for growth and professional development.
-- Flexible hours and the possibility of remote work.
+- Possibility of remote work.

-## Next Steps
+# Recruitment Process

+## 1. Code Challenge(You are here!!!!!)

+- **Objective:** Showcase your technical skills by solving a code challenge.
+- **Action:**
-1. Clone this repository.
+  - Clone our repository.
-2. Solve one of the challenges located in "/challenges".
+  - Solve one of the challenges located in the `/challenges` folder.
-3. Create a submodule with your solution inside "/solutions".
+  - Submit your solution as a submodule inside the `/solutions` directory.
-4. Submit a pull request.
+- **Outcome:** Demonstrate your problem-solving abilities and proficiency with the requiered technologies.

+## 2. Solution Review

+- **Objective:** Discuss your approach and solution with our team.
+- **Action:**
-5. Schedule the review at the following link: [Calendar](https://calendly.com/alejandro-tarafa-stattus4/30min?back=1&month=2024-08).
+  - Schedule a review session using the provided [Calendar link](https://calendly.com/alejandro-tarafa-stattus4/30min?back=1&month=2024-08).
+  - Participate in a technical discussion where we’ll explore your solution in-depth.
+- **Outcome:** Gain insights into your coding practices, thought process, and ability to communicate technical concepts.

+## 3. Interview

+- **Objective:** Evaluate your fit with our team and culture.
+- **Action:**
+  - Attend an interview where we’ll know more about our company mission and objectives.
+  - Discuss your experience, motivations, and how you align with our values.
+- **Outcome:** Determine mutual compatibility and readiness to join our dynamic team.

+## 4. Feedback

+- **Objective:** Receive constructive feedback on your performance.
+- **Action:**
+  - After the interview, you will receive personalized feedback.
+- **Outcome:** Understand the next steps in the process or areas for improvement.

 ## Good Luck!